 In the presence of a strong upward or downward trend, pullbacks tend to stall near the middle 20-period EMA.

-Now, before we go any further, we always recommend taking a piece of paper and a pen and note down the rules of this scalping strategy.
+Now, before we go any further, we recommend taking notes over the rules of this scalping strategy.

-For this article, we’re going to look at the buy side.
+In this article, we’re going to look at the buy-side.

 Keltner Channel System